ContactEngineering/SurfaceTopography/docs/usage.rst

 Nonuniform line-scans are therefore always interpreted as a set of points connected by straight lines (linear interpolation).
 No interpolation is carried out for topography maps and uniform line scans.

-Topographies can be read from a file through a reader returned by :func:`PyCo.Topography.open_topography`.
+Topographies can be read from a file through a reader returned by :func:`SurfaceTopography.open_topography`.
 Each reader provides an interface to one or more channels in the file.
 Each channel returns one of the basic topography classes, depending on the structure of the data contained in the file.
 The classes expose a homogeneous interface for handling topographies.
 Example: